It’s a short list of things your horse can share

 - Hoof picks.
 These are scattered throughout the barn, and I like to hang one on each horse’s door as well.
 If you pick hooves for the first time as you are leaving the stall, this also helps keep your barn aisle clean.
 I can say for certain that most barn share hoof picks between horses, but if you have a case of thrush, you may want to use only one hoof pick for that horse, and that horse only.
 I can’t say if thrush could be passed from one horse to another, but why risk it?

 - Grooming brushes.
-Ideally, each horse has his own set.
+Ideally, each horse has its own set.
 A next best option is for each owner to have their own set.
 The most common thing that grooming brushes can pass between horses is a skin infection, like rain rot.
 It’s also a good idea to regularly clean your brushes!

 - Water buckets and feed bins.
 Each horse should have his own if possible.
 For shared pasture situations, it’s hard to regulate who eats and drinks from what….
 But at least having specific feed bins is a start.
 This is also critical if you have a pasture horse with an allergy – he could be allergic to his horse friend’s meal.